EU Studies Summer Program in Brussels

-The program includes two courses: "Current EU Policy Debates", taught by Dr. Arista Cirtautas (Jackson School of International Studies Lecturer, University of Washington), and "EU Institutions: Views from inside the Brussels Complex" taught by Dr. Peter Hobbing (former Principal Administrator, European Commission).
+Courses & Program The program includes two courses: "Current EU Policy Debates" taught by Dr. Joseph Jupille (Professor of Political Science at the University of Colorado, Boulder), and "EU Institutions: Views from inside the Brussels Complex" taught by Dr. Peter Hobbing (former Principal Administrator, European Commission).
 In addition, students will participate in a European Union simulation.
 The two courses are 5 credits each and the EU simulation is 2 credits.
 Students will be awarded 12 UW credits upon successful completion of the program.

 Facilities & Housing